Next course: 10th-12th APRIL 2019

 Open to all academics (students & staff) from all universities and all commercial/industrial scientists from all companies

-This 3-day R course is presented by the Centre for Genomic Research and the Computational Biology Facility, and funded by the Natural Environment Research Council (NERC).
-It primarily focuses on the basis of R language and introduction to visualisation and statistics analyses. the three days are schedule such as:
+This 3-day R course was designed and delivered by Dr Eva Caamano-Gutierrez from the CBF and Mr Matthew Gemmell from the Centre for Genomic Research and partially funded by the Natural Environment Research Council (NERC).
+It primarily focused on the basis of R language and introduction to visualisation and statistics analyses in a three day programme as follows:

 - 21st November 2018: R basics: structures, functions and data manipulation